| Oregon Chapter

 Greetings to Adolf Hitler from the bombay of an

 Not all chapter meeting presentations are directly about 8th.
 Some meetings we have the presenter talk about ground combat and how air power affected them on the ground.
 The chapter also welcomes talks about air combat in other wars and how similar or different it compares against the 8th's combat experiences in order to put World War Two air combat it in context .
 Some tactics used in modern wars were pioneered by the Eight Air Force in the NAZI owned skies over Europe.

 T/Sgt Don Malarkey, E Co 506th PIR, 101st

 Airborne Division seen speaking at the November

 Amy Strebe who wrote a book called “Flying for Her Country.”
 The panel will consist of two WASPs - Women Airforce Service Pilots - Jan Goodrum and Isabelle Van Lam who flew bombers and fighters around the US during the war.
 Amy’s web site is: www.AmyGoodpasterStrebe.com

-Meetings are held on the first Saturday of the first full week of February, May, August, & November.
+Meetings are held on the first Saturday of the first full week of February, May, August, &the 1st Saturday of November.

 The doors to the room opens at 10:00 AM on Saturday and the social hour to meet and talk with others starts at 10:30.
 The quarterly meeting lasts officially till 2 PM at the Elk's Lodge.